raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 **(1) Simplicial Message Passing Networks**

 Traditional Message Passing Neural Networks (MPNNs) are foundational yet constrained by the Weisfeiler-Lehman (1-WL) test, which limits their ability to detect complex structures such as higher-dimensional triangles.
-Xu et al., 2019, highlighted that MPNNs, while powerful, can only capture pairwise interactions effectively, thereby missing out on the richer structural information present in higher-order simplices.
+[Xu et al. (2018)](https://arxiv.org/abs/1810.00826) highlighted that MPNNs, while powerful, can only capture pairwise interactions effectively, thereby missing out on the richer structural information present in higher-order simplices.
 This limitation is particularly critical in applications requiring the modeling of multi-body interactions and complex topologies, such as in molecular chemistry and social network analysis.

 Efforts to extend MPNN capabilities through Simplicial Message Passing Networks (SMPNs) have shown promise.
-By explicitly incorporating higher-order simplicial complexes into the message-passing framework, these networks can capture interactions at multiple levels of granularity, enabling more expressive representations of the data (Bodnar et al., 2021).
+By explicitly incorporating higher-order simplicial complexes into the message-passing framework, these networks can capture interactions at multiple levels of granularity, enabling more expressive representations of the data [(Bodnar et al., 2021)](https://proceedings.mlr.press/v139/bodnar21a/bodnar21a.pdf).
 However, these approaches often require extensive pre-computation of simplicial complexes, which can limit their scalability and applicability to large-scale datasets.
 Additionally, SMPNs can suffer from increased computational complexity and memory requirements due to the need to manage and process higher-dimensional structures, making them less efficient for real-time applications.

 **(2) Equivariant Neural Networks**

 Equivariant Message Passing Simplicial Networks (EMPSNs) have emerged as a powerful extension to traditional MPNNs, capable of managing higher-dimensional simplices while maintaining equivariance.
 Equivariance ensures that the network's output respects the symmetries of the input data, which is crucial for applications involving geometric transformations.
 Eijkelboom et al. (2023) demonstrated that EMPSNs can effectively handle higher-dimensional simplices by leveraging E(n) equivariant message passing.
 This allows EMPSNs to capture complex interactions within data that traditional MPNNs might miss.
 However, these networks often rely on manually calculated geometric data, which can impede scalability and efficiency, particularly when dealing with large and dynamically changing datasets.

 Further developments in Clifford Group Equivariant Neural Networks (CGENNs) have significantly improved the handling of geometric transformations and complex structures.
-By utilizing steerable Clifford algebra, CGENNs achieve equivariance in a more flexible and scalable manner (Ruhe et al., 2023; Liu et al., 2024).
+By utilizing steerable Clifford algebra, CGENNs achieve equivariance in a more flexible and scalable manner ([Ruhe et al., 2023](https://arxiv.org/abs/2302.06594); [Liu et al., 2024)](https://arxiv.org/abs/2402.10011)).
 These networks incorporate the principles of geometric algebra to handle transformations and interactions within data, providing a more robust framework for managing geometric complexities.
 CGENNs can efficiently process higher-dimensional data and maintain consistency under various transformations, thereby enhancing their applicability to a wide range of scientific and engineering problems.

 Despite these advancements, both EMPSNs and CGENNs face challenges in balancing computational efficiency with the need for rich structural information.
 Ensuring that these networks can scale while preserving the intricate details of the data remains a critical area of research.
 Our work aims to build on these foundations by integrating the strengths of geometric algebra and transformer architectures to develop a novel approach that effectively addresses these challenges, offering enhanced scalability, expressivity, and practical utility in complex graph analysis.